 This chapter is a presentation, interpretation and discussion of the field results.
-The results are presented in tables and in form of frequency counts and percentages.
-It focuses on the impact of free primary education.
+The results are presented in tables and in form of frequency counts and percentages in answering these objectives namely: determining impact of free primary education on early childhood education in regards to pupils enrolment, in regards to teachers salary, in regards to government inspection and to identify the policies set to improve on early childhood education.

-4.2 Background information
+4.1 Background information